vertyll/project-a/README.md

 - in progress

 ### Authentication:
-- JWT-based authentication - the application uses JWT tokens for user authentication and includes token refresh mechanism
+- JWT-based authentication - the application uses JWT tokens for user authentication and includes token refresh mechanism (http secure cookie)
 - the application allows logging in on multiple devices simultaneously

 ### Core back-end: